What is Uniform Corrosion?

 Several strategies can mitigate uniform corrosion, including material selection, galvanizing, anodic protection, and organic barrier coatings like paints and epoxies.

-Material selection plays a vital role, with aluminum, stainless steel, and weathering steels offering good resistance to uniform corrosion in various environments.
+Material selection plays a vital role, with aluminum, stainless steel, and weathering steels offering good resistance to corrosion in various environments.
 Galvanizing, especially hot dip galvanizing (HDG), can slow uniform corrosion by sacrificially corroding a zinc coating while protecting the base metal.
-Additionally, anodic protection can be employed, utilizing sacrificial zinc or magnesium anodes, although regular replacement of these anodes is necessary.
+Additionally, anodic protection is employable, utilizing sacrificial zinc or magnesium anodes, although regular replacement of these anodes is necessary.

-Organic barrier coatings, such as paints and epoxies, are commonly used to protect against uniform corrosion.
+Organic barrier coatings, such as paints and epoxies, are common choices to protect against uniform corrosion.
 While they provide good protection for many years, they are susceptible to damage.
 For example, auto body panels often use a combination of galvanizing and multiple organic topcoats to achieve excellent corrosion resistance.

 Armoloy TDC (Thin Dense Chromium) can also improve resistance to corrosion and is particularly beneficial in applications requiring wear resistance, cleanability, or release properties, areas where organic coatings may fall short.
 For instance, in valve bodies subject to corrosive fluids and some erosion or in food processing equipment needing corrosion resistance while remaining easy to clean, Armoloy TDC can offer significant advantages.
-Armoloy Processing Engineering Center experts are committed to delivering top-tier results at the least possible cost.
+Armoloy Processing Engineering Center experts have a commitment to deliver top-tier results at the least possible cost.